Artificial Intelligence that can run a simulation faithful to physical laws

-Category: Environment Hits: 9Researchers have successfully developed technology to simulate phenomena for which the detailed mechanism or formula are unexplained.
+Category: Environment Hits: 10Researchers have successfully developed technology to simulate phenomena for which the detailed mechanism or formula are unexplained.
 They did this by using AI to create a model, which is faithful to the laws of physics, from observational data.
 This technology will hopefully enable these kinds of phenomena (e.g. wave motion and fracture mechanics) to be more accurately predicted by computer simulations.

 Read more https://www.sciencedaily.com/releases/2020/12/201218094502.htm